NEWS REPORTER AND ANCHOR

 world in his Channel 5 days as well; he and former wife Sanda owned an

-antique and gift shop known as "Sanda and Russ' Pastime" in Weatherford,
+antique and gift shop known as "Sanda and Russ' Pastime" at 101 E Church

-TX in the mid-1970s.
-Sanda was a veteran of local TV as well; she
+in downtown Fort Worth.
+Sanda was a veteran of local TV as well;

 11 with future 'Icky Twerp' Bill

-Mike Shannon with Russ Bloxom at the KFJZ Radio Reunion, January 2001
+Mike Shannon meets Russ Bloxom at the KFJZ Radio Reunion, January 2001

 Mike Shannon Collection